Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 Hiding in the rafters is Pidlwick II (see appendix D).
 A character spots Pidlwick II with a passive Wisdom (Perception) score that meets or exceeds its Dexterity (Stealth) check.
 If Pidlwick II is spotted, read:

 Something lurks among the rafters-a small, spindly man not much larger than a child.
-A flash of lightning illuminates his face, which is painted like a grinning jack­ o'-lantern.
+A flash of lightning illuminates his face, which is painted like a grinning jack o'-lantern.

 Although he appears to be a petite man wearing face paint and a fool's costume, Pidlwick II is actually a clockwork effigy of the real-life Pidlwick, who lies entombed in the catacombs.
 The dark paint on his face is soot.